hubmapconsortium/ccf-asct-reporter/README.md

 ## Overview
-The [CCF ASCT Reporter](https://hubmapconsortium.github.io/ccf-asct-reporter/) includes a partonomy tree that presents relationships between various anatomical structures and substructures, that is combined with their respective cell types and biomarkers via a bimodal network.
-The reporter also presents a indented list tree for a more traditional look.
-Along with vislualizing, the reporter has a report generator that enlists various meta data for the visualized ASCT table, which is downloadable.
+The [CCF ASCT Reporter](https://hubmapconsortium.github.io/ccf-asct-reporter/) iincludes a partonomy tree that presents relationships between various anatomical structures and substructures, that is combined with their respective cell types and biomarkers via a bimodal network.
+The reporter also presents an indented list tree for a more traditional look.
+Along with visualizing, the reporter has a report generator that enlists various meta data for the visualized ASCT table, which is downloadable.
 There is also an in-house debug logger that lists any issues related to the data provided in the table.

 ## Installation
 For development,